danielcifuentes54/aws-security-specialty/README.md

 >Notes:
 >
->Ephemeral Ports: For any two endpoints to establish a connection, they must use a ports, the endpoint that send the request also send a ephemeral port (random port, different ranges between O.S) to receive the response.
+>Ephemeral Ports: For any two endpoints to establish a connection, they must use a ports, the endpoint that send the request also send a ephemeral port (random port, different OS use different por ranges) to receive the response.
 >
 >AWS Managed Prefix Lists are predefined sets of IP address ranges used for controlling traffic routing and security group rules.
 They simplify network management by providing consistent and frequently updated IP ranges for services like AWS services and public AWS endpoints.